TrellixVulnTeam/swahilipython_SCMU/Doc/library/sunau.rst

           AUDIO_FILE_ENCODING_LINEAR_32
           AUDIO_FILE_ENCODING_ALAW_8

-   Values of the encoding field from the AU header which are supported by this module.
+   Values of the encoding field kutoka the AU header which are supported by this module.